What Does The Exposure Control Plan Consist Of

 Q: Can small businesses skip this plan?

 A: No. Even small operations must comply with OSHA’s Hazard Communication Standard.
-A simplified plan suited to your risks is still mandatory.
+A simplified plan designed for your risks is still mandatory.

 Q: What’s the difference between an exposure control plan and a general safety plan?